3 ways to create a more gender inclusive culture

 For example, a study by AIHR collected and examined tens of thousands of high-quality data points – included surveys, one-on-one employee-manager check-ins, and goalsetting tools – at five medium-sized U.S. and international companies.
 The results uncovered significant inequalities between the male and female employees: although they were equally as likely to meet goals, men were getting 25% more positive evaluations compared to women in the same position.
 Equipped with tangible data, people analytics puts HR teams in a better position to make meaningful change.

 Review your processes

 45% of women believe gender stereotypes embedded in the recruitment process are the biggest barrier to increasing the number of experienced female talent.
 One way companies can address this – along with many other forms of bias and discrimination – is by reviewing their hiring processes, including every stage and candidate touchpoint.
-Resource Solutions’s award-winning Inclusivity Audit analyses the impact of recruitment processes through seven different Diversity & Inclusion lenses – including Gender, Ethnicity, Disability & Neurodiversity, LGBTQ+, Age, Socio-Economic and Faith – across 12 stages of the candidate journey.
+Resource Solutions’s award-winning Recruitment Inclusivity Audit analyses the impact of recruitment processes through eight different Diversity & Inclusion lenses – including Gender, Ethnicity, Disability & Neurodiversity, LGBTQ+, Age, Socio-Economic, Faith, and Parental & Caregiving – across 12 stages of the candidate journey.